Aspheric Lenses for Better Vision

 Aspheric lenses have a slimmer profile for virtually all prescriptions, but the difference is especially dramatic in lenses that correct high amounts of farsightedness.
 Lenses that correct farsightedness (convex or "plus" lenses) are thicker in the center and thinner at their edge.
 The stronger the prescription, the more the center of the lens bulges forward from the frame.

 Aspheric plus lenses can be made with much flatter curves, so there is less bulging of the lens from the frame.
 This gives the eyewear a slimmer, more flattering profile.
-It also makes it possible for someone with a strong prescription to wear a larger selection of frames without worry of the lenses being too thick.

-Eyeglass lenses that correct myopia (concave or "minus" lenses) have the opposite shape: they are thinnest at the center and thickest at the edge.
 Though the slimming effect of an aspheric design is less dramatic in minus lenses, it still provides a noticeable reduction in edge thickness compared with conventional lenses for myopia correction.

-Superior Optics of Aspheric Lenses
+Superior Optics With Aspheric Lenses

-A More Natural View of the World And Your Eyes
+A More Natural View Of The World — And Your Eyes

 Because aspheric lenses have flatter curves than conventional lenses, they fit closer to your face.
 This is a major benefit for anyone wearing a strong correction.